Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-Apart from the local correlations that are observed for e.g., in the spacing ratios, it is also important to identify global correlations that exist among eigenvalues.
+Apart from the local correlations that are observed, e.g., in the spacing ratios, it is also important to identify global correlations that exist in the eigenspectrum.
 This will allow us to identify the physical origin of correlations that result in distinct structural changes in the eigenfunctions of the Dirac operator as a function of temperature.

-One such quantity sensitive to global correlations is the Thouless conductance which is measured in terms of the average shift in the eigenvalues of the Hamiltonian of a quantum system when a twist is applied to the eigenstates along one of the spatial directions of size $L$, normalized by the average nearest neighbor level spacing $s$~\cite{JTEdwards_1972}.
-According to the Thouless criterion, one could then categorize them as extended states if the average shift is much larger than the average level spacing or localized in the opposite limit.
-In this work however we will discuss the change in the properties of the Dirac eigenvalues when the corresponding eigenfunctions $\psi_i$ are subject to a twist along any of the spatial directions denoted as $\psi_i(x+L)=\psi_i(x) \rm{e}^{i\eta}$.
-The eigenvalues $\lambda_i$ which are sensitive to the twist should acquire a curvature as a result, which we denote as $K_i$ defined as $K_i=\vert \frac{\partial ^2 \lambda_i}{\partial \eta^2} \vert$.
-We then calculate the probability distribution of curvature values $P(K)$ of the intermediate and bulk modes separately, acquired due to a sufficiently small twist $\eta = 0.005$.
-This is performed by choosing appropriate bins in terms of the normalized curvature values $K_i \rightarrow K_i/\langle K \rangle$ obtained by dividing with the average value for intermediate and bulk modes, respectively.
-After performing an ensemble average on the gauge configurations, the results obtained for $P(K)$ are shown as a function of four different temperatures in Fig.~\ref{fig:curvatureDistr}.
+One such quantity sensitive to global correlations is the Thouless conductance, which is measured in terms of the average shift in eigenvalues of the Hamiltonian of a quantum system due to a change in the boundary conditions along a spatial direction~\cite{JTEdwards_1972}.
+According to the Thouless criterion, one could then categorize eigenstates as extended or localized if the average shift is much larger than the average level spacing or vice versa.
+In our context, if the fermion fields $\psi_i$ satisfy the boundary condition $\psi_i(x+L)=\psi_i(x) \rm{e}^{i\eta}$ along any of the spatial directions of length $L$, this would modify the Dirac operator.
+As a result, its $i$-th eigenvalue should acquire a curvature $K_i$ defined as $K_i=\Big\vert \frac{\partial ^2 \lambda_i}{\partial \eta^2} \Big\vert$.
+The twist $\eta$ should be infinitesimally small, i.e. $\eta\to 0$.
+We have chosen $\eta$ such that the change in eigenvalues after applying the twist is larger than the numerical precision of $\sim 10^{-10}$ with which the eigenvalues are calculated.
+We have chosen $\eta = 0.005$ for our calculations.
+We have also verified that using $\eta = 0.01$ does not lead to any change in our results.
+We then compute the probability distribution of the curvature values, $P(K)$, separately for the \emph{intermediate} and bulk eigenmodes.
+This is achieved by constructing appropriate bins for the normalized curvature values, $K_i \rightarrow K_i/\langle K \rangle$, where $\langle K \rangle$ denotes the average curvature for the \emph{intermediate} and bulk modes, respectively.
+After performing an ensemble average over available gauge configurations, the resulting distributions $P(K)$ for four different temperatures on $N_s=32$ lattice are shown in Fig.~\ref{fig:curvatureDistr}.